 Lawmakers to finish Louisiana budget on session's final day

 BATON ROUGE, La.
-(AP) — Lawmakers will put the finishing touches on Louisiana's more than $30 billion budget for next year in the final hours of their legislative session.
+(AP) — Lawmakers were ready to put the finishing touches on Louisiana's more than $30 billion budget for next year in the final hours of their legislative session.

 The 60-day session must end by 6 p.m.
 Thursday.